 What do you mean by counting unique values by group?
-Well, it means you divide the dataset into subsets based on the values of one or more categorical variables (columns), and within each subset, you determine the number of distinct (unique) values in a specific column.
+Well, it means you divide the dataset into subsets based on the values of one or more categorical variables (columns).
+Within each subset, you determine the number of distinct (unique) values in a specific column.

 Here are three ways to count unique values by group:

-Let’s say we have a sample data frame like below image:
+Let’s say we have a sample data frame like image below:

 Let’s implement this result using the methods mentioned above.

-The dplyr::group_by() function will divide the data frame based on categorical variables, and then the dplyr::summarise() function, with the help of the n_distinct() method, counts the distinct values in the specific column.
+The dplyr::group_by() function divides the data frame based on categorical variables, and then the dplyr::summarise() function, with the help of the n_distinct() method, counts the distinct values in the specific column.

 library(dplyr)